achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

 ### What are we doing?
 This exercise is not intended to be a tutorial on writing Slack Integrations, its more like doing fun stuff in Clojure.

-Source code is available here: https://github.com/verma/slack-weather
+Source code is available [here](https://github.com/verma/slack-weather).

 We'll setup a basic project in Clojure and build a Slack integration.
 We'd be querying [OpenWeatherMap](http://openweathermap.org/) for weather information for the given zip code.
 I guess its nice to know how it is outside when you spend your entire day inside, on a computer, writing Clojure.